Alexandros Salazar

 An Introduction to ReactiveCocoa

-A lot of the posts I’ve written so far are by and large foundational work.
+A lot of the [posts][result-post] I’ve [written][error-handling-2] [so][optional-chaining] [far][implicit-optionals] are by and large foundational work.
 They are, so to speak, table stakes for functional programming.
 But once at the table, it’s hard to know exactly where to go.
-There are many great articles on using these principles to, e.g., parse JSON, but at the end of the day, that’s one problem, there are solid solutions out there, and it doesn’t need to be solved again.
+There are many great articles on using these principles to, e.g., [parse JSON][eidhof], but at the end of the day, that’s one problem, there are [solid solutions][argo] out there, and it doesn’t need to be solved again.
 Parsing JSON is hardly a reason to adopt functional programming wholesale.
 Functional programming should help you write better code.

-Over the past couple of months, our team at work has been developing an application in pure Swift using the pre-release versions of ReactiveCocoa, and it has been a complete joy.
-We have been able to test far more of our code than ever before in unit tests, we have been able to break it into tiny functions that are easy to review on their own, and we have been...
+Over the past couple of months, our team at work has been developing an application in pure Swift using the pre-release versions of [ReactiveCocoa][], and it has been a complete joy.
+We have been able to test far more of our code than ever before in unit tests, we...

 Continue reading →